MELT IN YOUR MOUTH VEGAN MERINGUES.

 Yep, you heard right – there are no egg whites in this recipe!

 I know it sounds strange because meringues have always been made of egg whites.
 Heck, that is what meringue IS!
 But what if I told you, that you could make these delightful little, melt in your mouth, treats with a secret ingredient you likely have in your pantry already?
 And it’s got no dairy in sight!

-This recipe makes the perfect little Easter treat, or make them larger in a nest shape, fill with fruit and whipped cream and have the lightest, sweet dessert!
+This recipe makes the perfect little Valentines, Easter, Mother’s Day or anytime treat!
+Or make them larger in a nest shape, fill with fruit and whipped cream and have the lightest, sweet dessert!